 Where safety concerns remain for the infant and the infant's whereabouts are unknown due to the parents moving, being transient or avoiding contact with the child protection district office, all reasonable efforts must be taken to locate the infant.
-Child protection workers are expected to refer to Chapter 2.2: Case allocations, management, transfer, requests for co-working or services, shared case management and case closure and undertake strategies to locate the family, including:
+Child protection workers are expected to refer to Chapter 2.2: Case allocations, management, transfer, requests for co-working or services, shared case management and case closure and Chapter 4.2.1 Case Alerts, and undertake strategies to locate the family, including:

-Where it is suspected that the infant may have been taken interstate, the child protection worker must alert other states and jurisdictions of the concerns via the interstate liaison officer.
+Where it is suspected that the infant may have been taken interstate, child protection workers must alert other states via the Departments Interstate Liaison Officer WAInterstateLiaison@communities.wa.gov.au.
 Include other family member's details on alerts as appropriate.

 Case closure can only occur after the parents have demonstrated engagement with services, the safety plan has been enacted, tested and monitored and is being adhered to for a timeframe agreed to by the team leader.
 Referring parents to a service and then closing the case is not sufficient to create safety for a high risk infant.